The World Is Yours (film)

 The World Is Yours (Le Monde est à toi) is a 2018 French crime comedy film co-written and directed by Romain Gavras.
 It stars Karim Leklou, Isabelle Adjani, Vincent Cassel, Oulaya Amamra, François Damiens and Philippe Katerine.
 It was selected to screen at the Directors' Fortnight section of the 2018 Cannes Film Festival.

 The leitmotif is Daniel Balavoine's song "La vie ne m'apprend rien".

 Synopsis

 François, a small-time drug dealer, dreams of starting a new life as the official distributor of Mr. Freeze ice pops in the Maghreb region.
 However, he discovers that his mother Dany has lost all his savings gambling.
-He then tries to start anew by associating with Poutine, the erratic kingpin of the city, for a scheme in Spain.
+An opportunity to acquire the needed capital arises when he is sent on a drug-buying mission to Spain by Poutine, the erratic kingpin of the city.
 But François's entourage gets involved, which soon disrupts everyone's plans.